SpellholdStudios/Neera_Expansion/README.md

 *When installing or un-installing, **do not close the DOS window** by clicking on the **X** button!
 Instead, press the **Enter** key whenever instructed to do so.*

 *__Disable any antivirus__ or other memory-resident software before installing this or any other mod.
 Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.*

 ##

+#### Special Note for Siege of Dragonspear from Steam/GOG

+Good Old Games (GOG) and Steam both package the additional content for Siege of Dragonspear in a method that <acronym title="Weimer Dialogue Utility">WeiDU</acronym>, the tool used to install this mod, cannot access.
+You must run a program called <a href="https://github.com/Argent77/A7-DlcMerger/releases/latest">DLC Merger</a> on your SoD installation before you can install this or any other <acronym title="Weimer Dialogue Utility">WeiDU</acronym>-based mod.

+##